Property Crimes Attorney in Fort Worth, Texas

 Attorney for Property Crime Arrests in Fort Worth, TX

-If you think you might be under investigation or you were already arrested in the greater DFW area for any kind of alleged property crime, it is in your best interest to seek legal representation as soon as possible.
-Townsend, Gebhardt & Eppes, PLLC aggressively defends clients throughout Tarrant County accused of misdemeanor and felony property offenses, including Arlington, Fort Worth, and several surrounding areas.
+If you think you might be under investigation or you were already arrested in North Central Texas for any kind of alleged property crime, it is in your best interest to seek legal representation as soon as possible.
+Gebhardt and Eppes, PLLC aggressively defends clients throughout Tarrant County accused of misdemeanor and felony property offenses, including Arlington, Fort Worth, and several surrounding areas.

-Fort Worth criminal defense lawyers Andrea Townsend, Steven Gebhardt, and Brian Eppes also represent individuals in many surrounding areas of Parker County and Johnson County, such as Cleburne, Weatherford, and many others.
+Fort Worth criminal defense lawyers Gebhardt, and Eppes also represent individuals in many surrounding areas of Johnson County and Parker County, such as Cleburne, Weatherford, and many others.
 They can review your case and answer all of your legal questions as soon as you call 817-502-3600 to schedule a free, confidential consultation.

 Tarrant County Property Crimes Information Center